Johor Bahru Old Chinese Temple: Features

 Two old artefacts located inside the temple which are the plaque and bronze bell.
 The main alcove of the temple holds the image of the main deity, Yuan Tian Shang Di.
-There are five deities inside the temple with each of them are separately worshipped by Teochew, Hoklo (Hokkien), Cantonese, Hakka and Hainanese people:
+There are five deities inside the temple with each of them are separately worshipped by the main ethnic Chinese groups such as the dominant Teochew, Hoklo (Hokkien), Cantonese, Hakka and Hainanese people (and to a lesser extent Henghua as well as the Fuzhounese):